GMR Vasavi Diesel Power Plant

-GMR Vasavi Diesel Power Plant, owned by GMR Power Corporation Limited, was a private-owned power plant located in Basin Bridge, Chennai.
-It was a 200-MW LSHS (low sulphur heavy stock) fuel (processed from the residue of indigenous crude) power plant of the GMR Group.
+GMR Vasavi Diesel Power Plant, owned by GMR Power Corporation Limited, was a privately owned power plant located in Basin Bridge, Chennai.
+It was a 200-MW LSHS (low sulphur heavy stock) fuel-powered plant (processed from the residue of indigenous crude) of the GMR Group.
 The plant was based on two-stroke diesel engine technology from MAN B&W, Germany.
 It was the state's first plant commissioned by the private sector.
 The plant was decommissioned in 2018.

 History

 The 196-MW liquid fuel-fired power plant was commissioned in 1998 by the GMR Power Corporation on a 29-acre land leased by the Tamil Nadu Generation and Distribution Corporation for 20 years in March 1997.
 The entire power generated at this plant was supplied to the Tamil Nadu State Electricity Board.
 It was inaugurated by the then Chief Minister M. Karunanidhi in March 1999.
-Initially diesel was used as fuel, and later the plant used low sulphur heavy stock (LSHS).
+Initially diesel was used as fuel, but the plant later switched to low sulphur heavy stock (LSHS).
 The Tangedco entered into a 15-year power purchase agreement with the plant.
-When it expired in 2014, it continued to purchase power from the plant till February 2015.
+After its expiration in 2014, power purchases continued until February 2015.
 After this, the agreement was not renewed.